svenauhagen/paypal-plus-plugin/readme.txt

 * More payment methods: PayPal Plus enables to integrate the four most popular payment methods into your shop: PayPal, Direct debit, Credit card, pay upon invoice.
 * Easier integration: all payment methods in only one plugin.
-* More safety: PayPal vendor protection protects against debt defaults for all transactions.
+* More safety: PayPal vendor protection protects against from losing money to chargebacks and reversals for all transactions.
 * Attract more customers: with or without PayPal account.
 * Userfriendly and responsive checkout: made by PayPal.
 * Transaction amount is directly credited to your PayPal account after transaction
-* Transparent and the same fees for all payment methods - without start- or monthly fees.
+* Transparent and the same fees for all payment methods - without signup- or monthly fees.
 * [PCI conformity](https://wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard): On the checkout page, our plugin loads an iFrame being hosted by PayPal in which all transaction data are entered.

 = Countries =